Go Back Email Link

 • When vegetables are done, set aside while you make the dressing.

 • While vegetables are cooling, make your dressing by combining all ingredients except for the water in a small bowl or jar.
-Start with 1/2 tsp curry powder and increase based on taste.
+Start with ½ teaspoon curry powder and increase based on taste.
 Miix well to combine, taste and adjust salt and curry powder as needed.
-Add in water 1 Tbsp at a time until you get a pourable consistency that isn't too thick.
+Add in water 1 tablespoon at a time until you get a pourable consistency that isn't too thick.

 • Toss vegetables, add-ins, and dressing together in a large bowl and serve!
 Leftovers can be kept in the fridge for up to 3 days.